OrdinaRoelant/MLStudioWorkshop/Running auto ML experiments/workshop.md

 4) Select **Deploy**
 A green success message appears at the top of the **Run** screen, and in the **Model summary** pane, a status message appears under **Deploy status**.
 Select **Refresh** periodically to check the deployment status.

-Now you have an operational web service to generate predictions.
+Now you have a seond operational web service to generate predictions. 🙌

+Feel free to browse around a bit more in the Azure machine learning Studio, maybe try to use the **Designer** with another pre-supplied dataset.
+Happy machine learning!